bullet-train-co/bullet_train-core/docs/action-models.md

 ### Adding configuration options to an action.

 Because Action Models are just regular models, you can add new fields to them with Super Scaffolding the same as any other model.
+This is an incredible strength, because it means the configuration options for your Action Models can leverage the entire suite of form field types available in Bullet Train, and maintaining the presentation of those options to users is like maintaining any other model form in your application.

 For example:

 ```
 rails g migration add notify_users_to_projects_archive_actions notify_users:boolean
+# side quest: update the migration with `default: false` on the new boolean field.
 bin/super-scaffold crud-field Projects::ArchiveAction notify_users:boolean
 ```